ShavingUniverse.com

 Well-Known Member

-, here I continue with an update on the condition of canvas side of the strop.
+As mentioned in this thread, here I continue with an update on the condition of canvas side of the strop.

 The pictures of the canvas side clogged with TI paste